stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 5. Customize the Permalink value under Settings > Subscribe to Comments > Management Page > Management URL.
 It **must** reflect your permalinks' structure
 5. If you don't see the checkbox to subscribe, you will have to manually edit your template, and add `<?php global $wp_subscribe_reloaded; if (isset($wp_subscribe_reloaded)){ $wp_subscribe_reloaded->stcr->subscribe_reloaded_show(); } ?>` somewhere in your `comments.php`
 6. If you're upgrading from a previous version, please **make sure to deactivate/activate** StCR.
+7. You can always install the latest development version by taking a look at this [Video](https://youtu.be/uQwkBciyFGY)

 == Frequently Asked Questions ==